iTwin/presentation/packages/hierarchies/learning/NodeLabels.md

 - The ECSQL selector object generally looks like this: `{ selector: "class_alias.PropertyName" }`.
 This results in an ECSQL query like `SELECT class_alias.PropertyName FROM ...`, which suggests the selector has to be a valid ECSQL clause to add to a SELECT clause.

   While consumers are free to specify any ECSQL selector for their nodes, the library provides a few helper functions to make it easier to create the selector.
 The functions are delivered with the `@itwin/presentation-shared` package and are documented in its [README](https://github.com/iTwin/presentation/blob/master/packages/shared/README.md#instance-labels).
 The most commonly used one is the [BIS instance label select clause factory](https://github.com/iTwin/presentation/blob/master/packages/shared/README.md#createbisinstancelabelselectclausefactory), which knows how to create unique labels for [BIS](https://www.itwinjs.org/bis/guide/intro/overview/)-based instances.
-A quick example of it usage for hierarchies:
+A quick example of its usage for hierarchies:

   <!-- [[include: [Presentation.Hierarchies.NodeLabels.Imports, Presentation.Hierarchies.NodeLabels.BisInstanceLabelSelectClauseFactory], ts]] -->
   <!-- BEGIN EXTRACTION -->